schloepke/gamemachine/README.md

 Game Machine is a modern platform for large scale realtime games such as mmo's and moba's.
 Massive scalability and ease of use make it the most productive platform for creating complex multiplayer games.

+#### Looking for beta testers for a new client side mmo framework

+LandRush is the companion to Game Machine for the Unity client.
+It's been in development for over 8 months now and I'm ready to start testing it with a small group.
+Core features are as follows.

+- Runtime world building/terraforming.
+This provides a framework for placing objects in the world that are fully destructable by the combat system.
+Also includes terraforming and underground building.
+Create huge underground structures.
+- Client side combat system that works with the server combat system.
+Advanced targeting/hitbox system.
+- Siege combat.
+- Harvesting/Inventory/Crafting

+All of the above is of course multiplayer.
+Siege weapons rotations and firing is all server authoritative and other players see exactly what you see.

+The building system and harvesting and crafting are all integrated into a complete game loop.
+Terraforming and digging give resources that can be used to create objects that are placed using the building system, and then you can destroy it all with the combat system.

+If you are interested in beta testing contact chris@ochsnet.com.
+Serious inquries only please.
+I need people who are willing to provide feedback.
+Beta testers get a free copy with updates for life.

 ## 3.0 Beta 1 is now out.
 Documentation is being worked on.
 See the REL3_0 branch for more information

 Visit our [documentation wiki](http://www.gamemachine.io/confluence/display/GMD/Game+Machine+Documentation) for a getting started guide and downloads.